ajbrickhouse/AStar_JS/readme.md

 - [Pathfinding with Javascript: The A* Algorithm](https://dev.to/codesphere/pathfinding-with-javascript-the-a-algorithm-3jlb)

 #### Updates
-- Added diagnal movement
+- Added diagonal movement
 - Added obstacles
 - Converted to use canvas
-- Drag and drop end point with updating path
+- Drag and drop start and end points with updating path
 - Smoothed line drawn for path
 - Reads data directly from maze image